 - Magazines: 1 week

-If you need more time with a book or other item, it may be renewed twice, as long as no other patron has placed a reserve on the item.
-The exceptions to this policy are new books, which may only be renewed once.
-Materials may be brought in for renewal, or you may phone in.
+If you need more time with a book or other item, it may be renewed three times, so long as no other patron has placed a reserve on the item.
+The exceptions to this policy are new books, which may be renewed only once.
+Materials may be brought into the library for renewal, you may phone in your request, or you may renew items by logging into your account.
 Please have the due date, author, and title ready to give the librarian.

 Patrons may reserve any item in our collection that is out on loan to another borrower.
 Most items not owned by this library may be requested through the inter-library loan system.